Dreikirschenweg-kleine runde in Achern

 (15) Follow Waldulmerstraße to the left, turn right into Schneidergasse, cross Kappelgasse and later the Pelzbach, following the signposts.

 (17) After the underpass, turn left, continue parallel to the railway line to Oberachern, Oberkircherstraße.
-Cross this following the signposts and continue parallel to the railway line to Achern.
+Cross this road following the signposts and continue parallel to the railway line to Achern.

 (4) Take Josef-Wurzler-Straße on the right, follow it for a short distance, then turn left onto Rue "Am Acherrain" and take Wilhelm Schechter Straße on the right, cross the bridge and continue straight ahead.